The definitive guide to error handling in Rust

 Err isn't bounded by Error 2!

-Although you can use any types in these contexts, I strongly encourage you to use Error implementations where possible.
+Although you can use any types in these contexts, I strongly encourage you to only use Error implementations.

-Other Rust developers will expect these things to behave like Errors, and we must strive to be as unsurprising as possible.
-That doesn't stop you from implementing additional functionality on your error types, though.
+Other Rust developers will expect these things to behave like Errors, and we should strive to be as unsurprising as possible.
+That doesn't stop you from implementing additional functionality on your Errors, though.

 There are exceptions to this rule, often within the standard library itself.
 Look out for the discussion of Error::downcast and Box<dyn Error> in the next section.